The Lost Township of Northampton

 Portage County receipt for Samuel King oath of office as county commissioner, 26 November 1810 (Source: Original receipt, Portage County Historical Society, scanned by author)

 The Locale: The territory that became Northampton Township originally was part of the Connecticut Western Reserve, or New Connecticut, as it was styled in those days.
 The State of Connecticut claimed all of northeastern Ohio even after the Revolution.
-When Moses Cleveland completed his survey of the Western Reserve in 1797, the township was first designated Township 3 North, Range 11 West.
+When Moses Cleveland completed his survey of the Western Reserve in 1797, the township was designated Township 3 North, Range 11 West.

 One of the historical oddities of the early development of Ohio is that the Western Reserve was settled later than many areas to the south and west, even though the area was geographically closer to the seaboard.
 Prospective settlers were concerned about hostile Indians and hesitant about land titles until Connecticut’s claims were resolved.
 Connecticut ceded the Western Reserve to the federal government in 1800, but it wasn’t until the Treaty of Fort Industry was signed with local Indian tribes in 1805 that settlement began in earnest.

 After Connecticut gave up its claims in 1800, the area became part of Trumbull County, Ohio.
-When Portage County was carved out of Trumbull County in 1808, Northampton was one of its original townships.
+When Portage County was carved out of Trumbull County in 1808, Northampton was one of the original townships.
 It was named by its first settler, Simeon Prior, for his home village in Massachusetts.

 The map below shows Ohio in 1818.
 Portage County is southeast of Cleveland and two towns are indicated: Hudson and Ravenna.
 Northampton is on the west side of Portage County where Township 3 intersects Range 11.